Lord Buckethead: Mike Lee period (1987—1992)

-2017 return
+Jon Harvey period (2017)

-In 2017, the comedian Jonathan Harvey stood as Lord Buckethead against Theresa May in Maidenhead in the 2017 general election.
-Harvey decided to use Lord Buckethead after watching Gremloids and discovering that the character had been used in earlier elections.
-He received 249 (0.4%) votes, the highest yet for the character.
+In 2017, the former TV producer Jon Harvey stood as Lord Buckethead against Theresa May in Maidenhead in the 2017 general election.
+He decided to use Lord Buckethead after watching Gremloids and discovering that he had been used in earlier elections.
+Harvey paid a friend to make the costume and achieved the 10 signatures required by approaching people in a Costa Coffee in a cinema.
+He received 249 votes (0.4%), Buckethead's highest proportion yet.

 Lord Buckethead's televised appearance standing next to May went viral.
-In a tongue-in-cheek article, The Guardian gave Lord Buckethead a "Best Policy" award for a manifesto pledge to bring back the teletext services Ceefax.
+In a tongue-in-cheek article, The Guardian gave Lord Buckethead a "Best Policy" award for a manifesto pledge to bring back the teletext service Ceefax.
 A few days after the election, Lord Buckethead appeared on the American talk show Last Week Tonight with John Oliver, campaigning to lead the Brexit negotiations.
 Harvey created a Twitter account for the character, drawing hundreds of thousands of followers.
-The Guardian wrote that Lord Buckethead was part of a British tradition of novelty candidates, many of whom were supported by the Official Monster Raving Loony Party.
+The Guardian wrote that Lord Buckethead was part of a British tradition of novelty candidates, many of them belonging to the Official Monster Raving Loony Party.

 Lord Buckethead made a surprise appearance at Glastonbury Festival in June 2017, introducing the band Sleaford Mods.
 That year, he released a Christmas single, "A Bucketful of Happiness", accompanied by a music video.

-Copyright dispute
+Copyright dispute (2018)

-Following the 2017 election, Durham contacted Harvey and asserted his ownership of the Lord Buckethead character.
+Following the 2017 election, Durham contacted Harvey and asserted his ownership of Lord Buckethead.
 According to Harvey, Durham instructed him to give him the password to the Twitter account.
-Harvey acquiesced as he could not afford a legal challenge.
+Harvey acquiesced as he could not afford a legal challenge and did not know his legal rights.
 Durham said he welcomed authorised applications to stand as the character in future British elections: "My Lord Buckethead character has always been the voice of the people, so my feeling is to let the people be his voice."

+In 2018, Durham said he had been "involved to some extent" with all of Buckethead's political activities since 1987.
+Harvey disputed this, saying Durham had had no involvement with his period as Buckethead.
+Harvey said he had enjoyed his time as Buckethead, and said: "It’s a wonderful expression of British democracy that once every four or five years all these powerful characters are reduced to having to stand in a sports hall with whoever."
+He created a new character, Count Binface, who first stood in elections in 2019.
+In a 2022 article in Time Out, the new stand-in David Hughes acknowledged the irony of a director who had created a Star Wars knock-off threatening copyright enforcement against Harvey.